IamMaxim/vigilant-palm-tree/README.md

 Install the requirements using `pip install -r requirements.txt`.
 _Note: depending on your platform, you might need to use `pip3` instead of `pip`._

+If you are running Linux, you might need to manually install the [PortAudio](http://www.portaudio.com/) library (might be called `libportaudio2` or similar), as well as the `libsndfile` library (called `libsndfile1` or similar).
+On Windows/macOS, they are automatically installed.

 ## Usage

 Run `python -m vpt <subcommand>`.
 For detailed usage information, run `python vpt -h`.